 2. Assume that the Condition of your Home Doesn’t Matter.

 It is tempting to think that buyers will see past your home’s defects, which are likely very minor.
 Nope.
 They can’t and they won’t.
 Buyers these days are very educated.
 They are watching the fix-up shows on HGTV, visiting model homes, going to open houses, and looking at beautiful interior shots on the internet.
 You are competing with other homes on the market, so please do what you can to make your home show really well, starting with the outside.
 I am not asking for a remodel, just garden, clean, clear, paint, contemporize and repair if necessary.
 See my showing tips page for ideas.
 I will have a professional photographer take photos of your home so it shows well online; I may also suggest that you pay for staging.
 I know that you don’t want to spend the money, but trust me; it’s worth it and will bring you a higher offer sooner.

 3. Refuse to Work with Offers.

 As a seller, you may receive offers that you think are too low.
-Don't get mad.
+Don’t get mad.
 You are probably right; it is too low.
-But I have heard several rationales for not working with an offer: "We havent been on the market long enough," and "Those buyers dont realize how nice this house is," etc., etc. If the buyers didn't really like your home, they wouldnt have put in an offer in the first place; and these days, they have plenty of choices.
+But I have heard several rationales for not working with an offer: “We havent been on the market long enough,” and “Those buyers dont realize how nice this house is,” etc., etc. If the buyers didn’t really like your home, they wouldnt have put in an offer in the first place.
 They, too, want a good deal, and are probably willing to negotiate.
-And in the current market, there are not many qualified buyers out there.
-So please do not be dismissive about offers in a declining market.
+So please do not be dismissive about offers, even in this accelerating market.
 Youll never know what that offer can work into unless you submit a counter offer, or two, or five.
 You are rightfully proud of your home and the work that you have put into it, but please try to not let your pride get in the way of a negotiation that may go much better than you initially think it will.
-Work with every offer that comes your way.
+Work with offers that come your way.
 You need to get in the game so you can win.